purposeinplay/go-worker/README.md

 Go Worker is a Go library for performing asynchronous background jobs backed by:

 - *Go Routines*: Great for simple application that don't require persistant jobs queues.
-It uses go routines to implement
+It uses go routines to implement.
 - *Redis*: It implements `github.com/gocraft/work` package using Redis as store.
 - *RabbitMQ*: A Worker implementation to use with AMQP-compatible brokers (such as RabbitMQ).